GridProtectionAlliance/go2cs/README.md

 Ideally as releases are made for an updated `go2cs` executable, this can also include an update to a pre-converted Go Standard Library for download so that users don't have to spend time converting this themselves.

+It might be desirable to produce a NuGet package that contains the Go Standard Library as a .NET library that can be imported into C# apps as this might be handy for Go programmers playing around in C#, allowing them to use familiar packages.

+The conversion code looks for files that contain a `main` function and converts them into a standard C# project.
+The conversion process _automatically_ references needed shared projects for each encountered import statement recursively.
+It does this so that a single executable with no external dependencies can be created just like the original Go source code.
+If converted code ever gets updated where a new `import` is added, a command line option that would "rescan" the imports in a project and augment the project file to make sure all the needed imports are referenced would be ideal.

 ## Installation

 1. Copy the `go2cs.exe` into the `%GOBIN%` or `%GOPATH%\bin` path.
 The only dependency is .NET (see [prerequisites](#prerequisites) below).